 - Water your amaryllis on a regular weekly basis.
 The soil should remain moist.

-- Turn the pot occasionally, to ensure that the stem stays straight, rather than falling over as it grows.
+- Turn the pot occasionally, to ensure that the stem stays straight, rather than reaching for the light and possibly becoming top-heavy as it grows.

 Caring for Your Amaryllis After It Blooms

-- After the flower buds have opened, withered, and bloomed, it’s time to trim the stem.
-Use a sharp knife to cut the stalk so it’s about 2 inches above the bulb.
+- After the flower buds have opened, bloomed, and withered it’s time to trim the stem.
+Use a sharp knife to cut the stalk so it’s about 6 inches above the bulb.
 Make sure you keep the leaves attached.
-They will continue to grow and are needed to nourish your plant.
+They will continue to grow and are needed to nourish your plant through photosynthesis.

 - As the weather starts to warm up, move your amaryllis, still in the pot, to an outdoor location where it will be exposed to filtered sunlight.

-- Once December arrives, start watering your amaryllis so the soil is always moist.
-Move it to a sunny window and restart the process!
+- Keep the soil moist, and place it in a sunny window to restart the process!

 Praise for Amaryllis

-This year we gifted amaryllis plants for the holidays.
+We offer amaryllis plants as holiday gifts.
 Not only do they make a great gift, but they continue to deliver year after year.

-Patti, our landscape design customer, sent us a heartfelt note saying, “What a lovely surprise to find the gift you left on my doorstep last week.
+Patti, one of our landscape design customers, sent us this note saying, “What a lovely surprise to find the gift you left on my doorstep last week.
 I am excited to see the amaryllis bloom.
 How very thoughtful.
 Thank you and Merry Christmas.”
-We are so excited to hear and see your amaryllis bloom!
+We are so excited to see our amaryllis bloom!